-I have no conflict of interest to report
+I have no conflict of interest to report.

 I have the following conflict of interest to report (please specify-form box will expand as necessary):

-By affixing my signature, I certify my understanding of the implications of this policy.
+Вуа affixing my signature, I certify my understanding of the implications of this policy.

-Signature
+Sign nature

 Full Name

 Date

-Completed form to be returned to AFS headquarters at: AFS Attn: Denise Spencer 5410 Grosvenor Lane, Suite 110
+Co mpleted form to be returned to AFS Headquarters at

+AF S

+541 0 Grosvenor Lane, Suite 110

+Bet thesda, MD 20814

-Bethesda, MD 20814 Or Fax to: 301-897-8096
+Or Fax to: 301-897-8096

-$Document\ based\ on\ materials\ provided\ by\ the\ National\ Council\ of\ Nonprofit\ Associations$
+Document based on materials provided by the National Council of Nonprofit Associations